lukapaunovic/RSD-JSON-API/README.md

 # RSD-JSON-API
 What you need to use this api?

-You should setup cron to run cron.php once a day so it updates nbs.html file with all its currencies.
-This way we will prevent requests to NBS every time you need info about exchange rates.
+You should setup a cron to run the cron.php file once a day so it updates nbs.html file with all its currencies.
+This way we will prevent requests to NBS every time you need info about the exchange rates.

 Sample output when accessing duo_json.php
 ```